mcarr-and/go-gin-marshalling/README.md

 [proxy-service](proxy/.)

 ## TODO
+* Grafana dashboards to display the GO services, Jaeger, nginx-ingress
 * Write Logs in JSON format
 * add all request and response headers and request parameters to the otel attributes.
 * Adding CI server integration